In-Depth Damage Guide

 The following is a more math-focused version of the damage formula and includes the math of each respective multiplier:

 This is just average damage without including variance and without including attack speed.
 Damage values in Diablo 4 have quite a significant range, which means you see values far higher and lower than the calculated average damage.
 You can find more information about this in the variance Section.
-The final part of the formula accounts for Enemy Damage Reduction, which may be replaced by [0.25] if you fight against monsters above level 105.
+The final part of the formula accounts for Enemy Damage Reduction, which may be replaced by [0.15] if you are level 60.

-The damage formula changes slightly when we deal damage with flat damage effects such as X'Fal's Corroded Signet or Thorns.
-The main part that changes is that the [Average Weapon Damage] and [Skill%] multipliers are removed and replaced with [Flat Damage].
-As of Season 4, flat damage sources like X’fals now have weapon damage scaling in the damage value seen on the item, which means that [Flat Damage] is the damage value you see on the item.
+The damage formula changes slightly when we look at flat damage effects such as X'Fal's Corroded Signet or Thorns.
+The part that changes is that the [Average Weapon Damage] and [Skill%] multipliers are removed and replaced with [Flat Damage].
+As of Season 4, flat damage sources like X’fals now have weapon damage scaling in the damage value seen on the item, which means that [Flat Damage] is the damage value you see on the item or the Thorns total you have on your character.

 Multiplicative Damage Sources